 Uduma summarized a hybrid proposal (Integrated Model) presented to the CWG-IANA by Avri Doria.
 Uduma stated that the hybrid proposal proposed that each of the three operational communities nominate members to a community board that will be overseeing the IANA functions.
 Uduma further stated that the hybrid proposal also proposed that IANA functions should be separated from ICANN either as subsidiary model or a membership shared services arrangement between the three operational communities in Post Transition IANA.

-There will be a face to face meeting in Istanbul 23-24 March same time as the Accountability CCWG f2f meeting in Istanbul and that a template proposal to be submitted to ICG has been developed and would be worked on during the f2f meeting.
+Uduma stated that CWG-IANA will have a face-to-face meeting in Istanbul (26-27 March) and that a template proposal to be submitted to ICG has been developed and will be worked on then.

-An Independent Legal Adviser has been procured for CWG-IANA by ICANN, the Independent Legal Adviser would be present at the Istanbul meeting.
+Uduma further noted that an independent law firm (Sidley Austin LLP) has been retained for CWG-IANA by ICANN, and will be present at the Istanbul meeting.

-However, she raised the fact that meeting the current timeline by the CWG, might be a challenge, going by the volume of work to be covered by the Group.
+Uduma raised the fact that meeting the current timeline by the CWG, might be a challenge, going by the volume of work to be covered by the Group.

 Uduma noted that the finalization of the CWG Principles Document is being led by Boyle (see threads: here and here).